 It is important to pick a healthy eating pattern that best suits your lifestyle and is achievable, enjoyable and practical to follow in the long term.
 Snacks can contribute around 20% of total calorie intake and could be split over two occasions, e.g. a mid-morning snack and an afternoon or evening snack.
 Alternatively, instead of having two snacks, you could use the remaining calories to have an indulgent dessert at the weekend, or when enjoying a meal out.
 If you have more than the suggested amount of calories at breakfast, lunch or dinner, snacks could be left out that day or the following day, to make sure your total daily calorie intake is not too high overall.

 It is a good idea to be mindful of what you have eaten during the day, so that the snacks you choose complement meals.
 For example, if you didn’t include any milk or dairy foods in your breakfast and lunch, try some reduced fat cheddar and crackers, or some unsweetened natural yogurt with fruit, for an afternoon snack.
 Alternatively, if your lunch didn’t include much fruit or vegetables, some vegetable sticks with dip or a banana is a good choice of snack to help reach your 5-A-DAY.
 Where possible, try not to consume foods and drinks high in sugar between meals (including alcoholic beverages, sugar sweetened soft drinks and fruit juice), as this can increase risk of tooth decay, especially in those with poor dental hygiene.
 Snacks from the food group high in fat and/or sugar, such as crisps, cakes, chocolates and sugar sweetened beverages should be included only as an occasional treat, not every day.
 Alcoholic beverages also contain calories so these need to be taken into account when adding up your total calorie intake.
-It is important to keep alcohol consumption within the recommended limits (no more than 2-3 units per day for women and no more than 3-4 units per day for men).
+It is important to keep alcohol consumption within the recommended limits (no more than 14 units per week for both men and women).

 It’s important to stay hydrated and most people need around 8-10 glasses of fluid per day.
 But remember that some drinks contribute towards your calorie intake for the day, so think about this when planning your meals and snacks.
 Remember the 20:30:30:20 recommendation includes drinks too, so if you are choosing your lunch based on 600 kcal (2500 kJ), a can of sugar sweetened fizzy drink, for example, might contribute around 100 - 200 kcal (450 - 900 kJ).
 Plain water is the best drink, but all drinks will help to keep you hydrated.
 Tea, coffee and lower fat milk can help contribute towards the recommended amount.
 A 150 ml glass of fruit juice counts as a one of your 5-A-DAY, but keep this to a maximum of one a day because it can be damaging for your teeth.
 If choosing a soft drink, go for lower sugar or sugar-free versions.
 You can read more about healthy hydration here.